Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 Here's a graph showing how this pattern looks like.
 ![](https://github.com/Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/blob/master/corrplot.jpeg)

-The color of the circles indicates whether there is a positive (white) *association* between gender and department or not (black).
+The color of the circles indicates whether there is a positive (white) *association* between gender and department or negative (black).
 Their size shows how *strong* this pattern is.

 With just a glimpse, we can see that within **Targaryen** department, employees don't want to state their gender and that within **Night's Watch** department there is a strong negative association between being *female* and working there.
 We should continue analyzing this pattern to bring nuances that could help us to find out the rationale behind all this.